alexgagnon/jbzip2/README.md

 **NOTE: you may need to use your shell specific way of escaping characters, for example with sh/bash, you need to use e.g. --prefix $'[\n'.**

-Currently it works best for files that are ndjson or a single array (such as Wikidata dumps).
+Currently it works best for files that are jsonl or a single array (such as Wikidata dumps).

 Notes:
 - although `jq` is primarily used to process JSON input, it can output in any format, such as csv or even arbitrary text